velvia/links/rust.md

 ### Perf profiling:

 Note: this section is mostly about profiling tools -- detailed breakdowns of bottlenecks, as opposed to benchmarking (which is repeatable, systematic measurement).
 The two benchmarking tools I recommend are [criterion](https://github.com/bheisler/criterion.rs) and [Iai](https://github.com/bheisler/iai) for benchmarking.

+If I/O and multi-threaded/concurrent profiling with Tokio is what you are after, strongly consider [dial9](https://tokio.rs/blog/2026-03-18-dial9).

 NEW: I've created a Docker image for [Linux perf profiling](https://github.com/velvia/rust-perf-docker), super easy to use.
 The best combo is cargo flamegraph followed by perf and asm analysis.